MatthewKsc/VibeTravels-10xdevs-2.0/Client/vibe-travels/src/app/.ai/prd.md

 ## 1. Product Overview

 VibeTravels is an MVP web app that converts simple trip notes into actionable itineraries using AI.
-The core of the MVP is full CRUD for trip notes, plus AI-powered plan generation that respects a user’s basic travel preferences and parameters such as number of days and travelers.
+The core of the MVP is full CRUD for trip notes, plus AI-powered plan generation that respects a user’s basic travel preferences and parameters such as number of days, travelers and possible start date.
 The app operates only in English and uses a minimal email + password account system.

-In scope for MVP:
+Current MVP (Implemented / In-flight):

-- Email + password authentication
+- Email + password authentication (`/auth/sign-in`, `/auth/sign-up`)
-- User profile with basic travel preferences
+- User profile with basic travel preferences (`/user/profile`)
-- Full CRUD for notes with a minimal required structure
+- Full CRUD for notes (title, location, content) on a single list view (`/notes`)
-- AI plan generation using a selected note and basic parameters (days, travelers)
-- Plan history with accept/reject (optional rejection reason) and editable accepted plans
-- Simple light/dark theming
-- Telemetry for profile completion, plan counts, and accept/reject decisions
+- Single plan generation PER note triggered directly from the notes list (no separate note selection flow, no multi-plan support yet)
+- Plans list (`/plans`) showing generated plans (no accept/reject lifecycle yet)
+- Light/dark styling (basic theme)

 ## 2. User Problem